-Poll Finds Trust In Science Is Rising
+Trust In Scientists Is Rising, Poll Finds

 The survey doesn't explore the reasons for that, though human nutrition studies are notoriously difficult to conduct and the findings from one study often conflict with others.
 (Is coffee good for you this week?)

 The survey also finds some differences based on partisanship.
 While Democrats and Republicans have similar views of medical researchers, doctors and dietitians, there is a split over environmental scientists.
-There, 70% of Democrats, and those who lean Democrat, say they have a mostly positive view of environmental research scientists, versus 40% of Republicans and those who lean Republican
+There, 70% of Democrats, and those who lean Democrat, say they have a mostly positive view of environmental research scientists versus 40% of Republicans and those who lean Republican

-"One thing I think is striking," Funk says, "is that when we ask people what factors move their trust, when they hear about scientific research where the data is openly available they say that increases their trust."
+"One thing I think is striking," Funk says, "is that when we ask people what factors move their trust, when they hear about scientific research where the data is openly available, they say that increases their trust."

 That's encouraging news for scientists who are pushing for "open science," in which data and computer code are made widely available so it's easier to check someone else's work.
 That's part of an effort to improve the reliability and reproducibility of scientific findings.